Like Rabbits

 ABOUT NAYANI JENSEN

 After studying Mechanical Engineering and working on climate research projects, Nayani Jensen received a Rhodes Scholarship and went on to study English Literature and History of Science at the University of Oxford.
-In both her academic and creative work, she is interested in merging arts and sciences in interdisciplinary approaches to history, science and fiction.
+She is interested in merging arts and sciences in interdisciplinary approaches to history, science and fiction.
+Her short story “Like Rabbits” won the 2024 Bronwen Wallace Award for Emerging Writers from the Writers’ Trust of Canada.
+Nayani is currently undertaking research towards her doctorate at the University of Toronto.

 Photo: Smithsonian Libraries and Archives.